 There’s something so mesmerising about witnessing whales in the wild.
 Seeing these gentle giants from a boat as they migrate north for the winter is an awe-inspiring experience in itself.
 But, did you know you can actually swim with these enormous mammals in Queensland?

 Submerge yourself in the deep blue and come fin to fin with the gentle giants.
 You will find humpback whales on the Fraser Coast and Sunshine Coast from June to October and dwarf minke whales in Tropical North Queensland in June and July.

 For this whale-y incredible experience, read on for further for the what, where and how to swim with whales in the wild.

 10. Jungle surf in the rainforest

-Hold onto your loincloth Tarzan!
+Hold onto your loincloth, Tarzan!
 We’re going jungle surfing in the heart of the Daintree Rainforest.
-Unlike Tarzan, shirts are mandatory, and we will switch the jungle vine for a zip line, but the experience is just as thrilling.
+Unlike Tarzan, shirts are mandatory, and we’ll switch the jungle vine for a zip line, but the experience is just as thrilling.

 Harness on, feet up and away you go!